Last updated on : 08 Jul, 2025

 Breastfeeding mothers should have ragi to increase breastmilk production.
 Ragi increases hemoglobin levels in the blood.
 Higher haemoglobin levels can enhance milk production, benefiting both the mother and the infant.
 As widely acknowledged, mother’s milk is considered the optimal source of nutrition for infants, providing essential nutrients and antibodies for their growth and development.
 Therefore, consuming ragi can support lactating mothers in producing nutritious breast milk, promoting the health and well-being of their babies.

-The fibre-rich content of ragi promotes healthy digestion and regular bowel movements, reducing the risk of colon cancer by preventing constipation, promoting the elimination of toxins, and maintaining gut health.
+Its high fibre content aids digestion and promotes regular bowel movements, helping reduce the risk of colon cancer by eliminating toxins and improving gut health.

 Ragi contains compounds like antioxidants and phytochemicals that support liver health, aid in detoxification, and protect against liver damage caused by oxidative stress and inflammation.
 Including ragi in your diet can help promote liver function and prevent liver disorders.